gradle/gradle/README.md

     ./gradlew eclipse

-That generates Eclipse metadata that allows importing the project into Eclipse.
-However, you would have to do some manual fixes to the project's setup to make it working.
-We plan to address this soon.
+This command generates Eclipse metadata that allows importing the project into Eclipse.
+However, you will have to do some manual fixes to the project's setup to make it work.